A1y0sh4/The-Great-Unciv-Rework/README.md

 -Most Water and Air units have been (slightly) buffed in order to compensate their higher maintainance costs and to make them a viable alternative to the Land ones

+ -Most upgrade-chains have been reworked, mainly in order to avoid to keep passing from a UnitType to Another (ex: Pikemans do not upgrade to Lancer, but to Musketman; Lancer are upgraded from Knights)

+ -Scouts have been reworked: now they have both a pecultiar XP and upgradable tree

+ -Most late-game units have received a required resource (especially Siege units in order to avoid making Iron useless in later eras)

+ -Ranged Mounted units now have 1 Range, but higher Strengh